looker-open-source/block-datazoom/readme.md

 * Ad Tolerance: This is the rate at which users start an ad break and stay until the end.
 These users are not leaving during the ad break.
 Some users are more tolerant toward ads, and some content can sustain a higher ad saturation.
 Use filters to find where that point is.
 * Standard Ad metrics: Impressions, completion, click through and fill rate.
 Mostly used to measure the success of an ad campaign.

 **Filtering**

 Filter by clicking on a content title, country, Ad ID, or Ad system from the charts.

 Ad tolerance metrics are mostly related to content (filter), where as click and completion metrics are related to the ad itself.

+## Ad ops Dashboard
+#### Used by ad ops team
+##### Requires base Datazoom raw player table only

+This dashboard focuses on ad errors and the financial implications.
+It can be used by ad ops to debug, and pinpoint the offending content and related ad error.

+**Metrics**

+* Error rate: this is the percentage of ad breaks that produce an ad error.

+**Filtering**

+Filter the metrics by clicking on the ad error code or by selecting content from the list.

 ## Content Performance Dashboard